 For details click here to expand this section.

-EXPANDING YOUR MEDITATION There are many different kinds of meditation practised around the world and fundamentally they fall into the three main categories detailed below.
-Once you have established a sound practice using the Mindfulness-Based Stillness Meditation (MBSM) approach, you may well benefit from learning and practicing additional techniques.
+There are many different kinds of meditation practised around the world and fundamentally they fall into three main categories.
+Once you have established a sound practice using the Blue Sky Mind approach, you may well benefit from learning and practising additional techniques.

 I) Meditation for Health, Healing and Wellbeing.
-This approach is what has been presented so far with MBSM.
+This approach is what has been presented so far with Mindfulness into Stillness Meditation.
 It combines relaxation, concentration, mindfulness and the deeper stillness of meditation.
 The aim is to relax physically and then settle the ‘thinking aspect’ of the mind; returning to a state of deep, natural peace; deep natural balance.
-The recommended technique is Mindfulness-Based Stillness Meditation as described above.
+The recommended technique is Mindfulness into Stillness as described above.
 What is helpful is to develop your skills by practicing the individual techniques set out in the sequence of audio recordings that cover relaxation, concentration, mindfulness and stillness.

 II).
 Contemplation, Insight Meditation, or Analytical Meditation.
 This is where we use the mind more actively to investigate and understand an aspect of our lives, our consciousness, or even the stillness.
 This method has an aspect of inquiry.
 We are using the ‘thinking aspect’ of the mind to examine a question or idea.
 This is often effective for accessing our inner wisdom or intuition when used in combination with stillness.
 The theory and the practice of this method is presented by Ian on the audio recording Inner Peace, Inner Wisdom.